Esri/arcgis-runtime-samples-android/java/export-tiles/README.md

 # Export tiles
-Demonstrates downloading tiles to a local tile cache file stored on the device.
+Download tiles to a local tile cache file stored on the device.

 ![Export Tiles App](export-tiles.png)